Writing market data to a CSV file

-This example demonstrates how to export data from MarketFeeder Pro to a text file using the "write to file" trigger action.
+This example demonstrates how to export data from MarketFeeder Pro to a CSV file using the "write to file" trigger action.
+A CSV file stands for "comma separated values" and is basically just text with fields separated with commas or semicolons, e.g.:

 MarketFeeder Pro has a built-in function of writing to a file, which you can use to export any piece of data, an expression, a trigger variable of a combination of thereof to a text file of your choice.